As an Amazon Associate I earn from qualifying purchases.

 The reason we don’t want a full suspension bike is that it adds a layer of unecessary complexity for big guys.
 Rear shocks aren’t meant to take your weight, they add a signifcant amount of cost to a bike, and typically need additional maintinance.

-The Overdrive is the perfect bike for someone who doesn’t have a ton of experience but needs a bike that will last for several years without holding them back.
+The Gran Sasso is the perfect bike for someone who doesn’t have a ton of experience but needs a bike that will last for several years without holding them back.
 It rides great, it’s strong, it doesn’t need any upgrades right away, and it looks awesome bombing downhills!
+As Tommaso says, this is not a beginner bike that you will outgrow in a year.
+It is simply an affordable performance bike!

 In addition to being our pick for the best mountain bike for big guys, this is an excellent all around bike.
 If you’re an aggressive rider (or like the comfort of suspension) this bike will also make an excellent short distance commuter, campus transportation, etc.